open-policy-agent/gatekeeper/website/docs/pubsub.md

     }
 ```

-- `provider` field in `configMap.data` determined which tool/driver should be used to establish a connection.
+- `provider` field determines which tool/driver should be used to establish a connection.
 Valid values are: `dapr`
-- `config` field in `configMap.data` is a json data that allows users to pass appropriate information to establish connection to use respective provider.
+- `config` field is a json object that configures how the connection is made.
+E.g. which queue messages should be sent to.

 #### Available Pubsub drivers
 Dapr: https://dapr.io/